 Release Date: November 15, 2004

-In addition to the single-player campaign, the game features a multiplayer component in which up to four players can battle each other using split-screen.
-Echoes received praised for its story and visuals but was criticized for its steep difficulty curve.
+Upon release, the game was praised for its story and visuals but criticized for its steep difficulty curve.

 Metroid Prime Pinball

 At one point, Nintendo was obsessed with adapting their most popular franchises to pinball-based video games.

 Examples include Pokémon Pinball, Mario Pinball Land, and Metroid Prime Pinball, which references the art style and events from the Prime games.